yuko1101/enka-network-api/README.md

 ## About

-An enka.network API wrapper for Genshin Impact.
+An enka.network API wrapper for Genshin Impact. **This is NOT the source of Enka.Network or its API.**

 ### Features
 - User Data and Character Stats using EnkaNetwork.